Skip to main content

 4. Then it sends some requests to GitHub's Event API, to work out the amount of activity you have already performed that day

-5. Calculating the difference between the activity level needed, and the today's activity so far, it works out how many fake commits it needs to make
+5. Calculating the difference between the activity level needed, and today's activity so far, it works out how many fake commits it needs to make

 6. Then it uses GitHub's API to push commits to the repository, each commit containing a small text file

-Btw, the code is open source and written in C# using .NET Core 3.1.
+The code is open source and written in C# using .NET Core 3.1.
 You can build and compile it yourself if you want to make changes.

 Comments